SystemsApproach/tcpcc/algorithm.rst

 been dropped and which ones they were, so that the sender can make more intelligent choices and when to retransmit a packet.
-Furthermore, in the presence of multiple losses from a single window, NewReno can avoids multiple halvings of the congestion window that occurred in prior versions.
+Furthermore, in the presence of multiple losses from a single window, NewReno can avoid the multiple halvings of the congestion window that occurred in prior versions.

 The details of NewReno are extensive, but the intuition is as